Customer Service

 Company Accounts:

-• The latest filed Directors’ Report and Accounts – contents include: directors’ report, independent auditors’ report, profit and loss account, balance sheets, cash flow statement, notes on the cash flow statement and notes on the financial statements – if filed/available
+• The latest filed Directors’ Report and Accounts – the contents can include: directors’ report, independent auditors’ report, profit and loss account, balance sheets, cash flow statement, notes on the cash flow statement and notes on the financial statements – depending on the size of the company.

 Record of Lodging of Annual Accounts including: